 If basil is left to flower it will produce attractive purple or white flowers, which smell wonderful and will attract pollinating insects such as bees to your garden.

 You may want to harvest the basil leaves as they start to lose their flavor once flowering begins.
 You can either dry them for storage, or make a big batch of fresh basil pesto.

-Basil flowers are attractive, and if you are going to cut them off the plant to encourage further growth of leaves you can keep and display them.
+Basil flowers are attractive, and if you are going to cut them off the plant to encourage further growth of leaves, you can keep the flowers and display them.
 Either with a little water in a bud vase or use dried basil flowers to make potpourri.